JoshuaKiplimo/JoshuaKiplimo/README.md

   </a>
 </h1>

 My name is Joshua Kiprono.
 I am a Computer Science student and a developer trying to create solutions using code.
-I would ideally like to combine software development with data science to build data driven and products that can solve problems and derive insights from customers and developers.
-Outside coding, I spend a considerable amount of time volunteering and mentoring other students.
+My goal is to combine software development with data science to build data driven and products that can solve problems and derive insights from customers and developers.
+Outside coding, I spend a considerable amount of time volunteering.

 ### Find me around the web